 How Hired Drivers and Passengers Can Protect Themselves From Evolving Health Risks

 Many people rely on rideshares, taxis, and other passenger drivers-for-hire services to get where they need to go, but there is always a risk of transmitting illness when sitting in an enclosed space with other people.

 As drivers look for ways to provide services for passengers safely, they face many difficult questions:

 How can individual vehicle owners protect the health and safety of themselves and their customers?

 What communications are best able to keep everyone informed of the preventative steps to take?

 How can you properly ventilate and disinfect a car to limit the spread of illness?

 Defending Against Driver and Passenger Health Risks

-AIHA has created this “Healthier Workplaces: Rideshares, Taxis, Limo Services, and other Passenger Drivers-for-Hire, 2nd edition” guide to offer practical advice for passenger drivers-for-hire to reduce the risk of transmitting illnesses like COVID-19.
+AIHA has created this “Healthier Workplaces and Schools eBook” to offer practical advice for passenger drivers-for-hire to reduce the risk of transmitting illnesses like COVID-19.
 The guidance borrows from the latest advice from the Centers for Disease Control and Prevention (CDC), and expert advice from leading health and government organizations.

 These guidelines share actionable steps to protect drivers and passengers, including information the following areas: